The ERP tailor-made suit for SMEs

 Are German SMEs missing out on digitalisation?

-Digitalisation has become the all-encompassing buzzword that describes the transformation of our society in relation to information technology.
+Digitalisation has become the all-encompassing buzzword by which to understand the transformation of our society in terms of information technology ...

 IFRS_B1